KRWCLASSIC/OpenModpackEngine/README.md

 # OpenModpackEngine

-OpenModpackEngine is a batch script to install, manage and distribute minecraft modpacks without the need for external/closed source applications/sites like CurseForge.
+OpenModpackEngine is a lightweight batch script to install, manage and distribute minecraft modpacks without the need for external/closed source applications/sites like CurseForge.

 # Installation